 - Advising on GDPR compliance audits.
 This includes data mapping exercises, identifying gaps and assisting clients with implementing remedial action.

-- Dealing with complaints and the ICO.
-I have helped numerous clients with their complaints to the ICO and defended complaints brought against them.
+- Dealing with complaints and the ICO - helping clients with their complaints to the ICO and defended complaints brought against them.
 This includes liaising with the ICO and providing timely tactical advice to reduce the risk of fines and penalties.

 - Drafting and negotiating data processing agreements (data processing, data sharing, including joint controller and controller to controller agreements).
-I frequently advise clients on their commercial contracts, assisting them in deciding on the most appropriate relationship with the other contracting party (e.g. joint controller or independent controller) and drafting/negotiating the contracts accordingly.
+Advice is also regularly provided to client's regarding their commercial contracts, assisting them in deciding on the most appropriate relationship with the other contracting party (e.g. joint controller or independent controller) and drafting/negotiating the contracts accordingly.

 Piers Leigh-Pollitt is called a "beacon for common sense and pragmatism in difficult situations" by clients.
 His work includes data protection, restrictive covenant and TUPE matters, and he represents employers and individual clients in the finance, pharmaceutical and insurance sectors.

 “Piers is adept at advising on TUPE transfers, restrictive covenants, injunctions, data protection matters, executives' severance packages and directors' service agreements.
 According to clients, "he is very good - on the ball, articulate, credible and reassuring."

 Chambers & Partners Guide 2016

 “The "outgoing and likeable Piers Leigh-Pollitt has expertise in data protection issues, TUPE and discrimination matters.”